batect/batect/docs/content/tools/Golang.md

 You can see a full example of using batect with Golang in [the Golang sample project](https://github.com/batect/batect-sample-golang).

+The [Golang bundle](https://github.com/batect/golang-bundle) provides a container with all of these options pre-configured.

 ## Example configuration

 ```yaml